Marion Watson: Professional baseball career

 During her professional baseball career, Marion played for two teams: the Peoria Redwings (eight games in 1946) and the Muskegon Lassies (in 1947).
 She has been called a tall southpaw.
 She took home $55 a week and all expenses paid during her professional career.
 Quite shortly after she signed a contract with the Lassies, during spring training in Cuba, she broke her leg while sliding into home plate.
 A year later she broke her leg again in a motorbike accident.
 It was those two injuries, in 1949, that culminated in the premature demise of her professional baseball career.

-In 1988 Marion was recognized by the National Baseball Hall of Fame in Cooperstown, New York.
-In 1998 – together with all AAGPBL Canadian members – she was inducted into the Canadian Baseball Hall of Fame in St. Mary's, as an Honorary Member.
-In the same year, a plaque was erected in her honor in Tecumseh Park which was the location where she began her career.
-Plus, the Marion Watson Stanton Memorial Trophy is presented annually to the most sportsmanlike pitcher in Chatham Ladies Softball League.
+In 1988, all AAGPBL players were recognized by the National Baseball Hall of Fame in Cooperstown, New York.
+In 1998, all Canadian members of the AAGPBL were inducted as honorary members into the Canadian Baseball Hall of Fame in St. Mary's, Ontario.
+In the same year, a plaque was erected in her honor in Tecumseh Park, which was the location where she began her career.
+The Marion Watson Stanton Memorial Trophy is presented annually to the most sportsmanlike pitcher in Chatham Ladies Softball League.